Note

 Testing a custom provider

-If you are writing a custom provider located in a CMD or EXE file, you can test it simply by launching it from a console window using the commands.
+If you write a custom provider located in a CMD or EXE file, you can test it by launching it from a console window.
 For example:

 DebuggerCredentialManager.exe Get

-This would start the application, and print something like this and then will wait for user input (an empty line indicates end of the user input).
+This command starts the application.
+The application prints some information and then waits for user input.
+An empty line indicates the end of the user input.

 [Information] [DebuggerCredentialProvider.102949]Microsoft Debugger Credential Manager version 2024.0409.02656.285 (Windows, .NET 6.0.29) 'get'

-Here is an example of the information you enter in the console window input stream.
-It can be entered in any combination of upper and lower case.
+Here's an example of the information you enter in the console window input stream.
+You can enter it in any combination of uppercase and lowercase.

 protocol=https